A Day of Beginnings and Endings

 The First Resurrection

-The transformation of all righteous individuals (both the resurrected and the living) into immortal beings as a part of the Family and Kingdom of God will likely occur on a Pentecost.
+The transformation of all righteous individuals (both the resurrected and the living) into immortal beings as a part of the Family and Kingdom of God will likely happen on a Pentecost.

 All of the above events will complete the symbolic and prophetic meanings and events of the Feast of Pentecost and will begin a new era for humanity under the rule of the righteous Kingdom of God.